punkstack/ninjaworld/README.md

         random number used as entropy seed
 ```

-you can run the specific simulation by using the below command
+Run the specific simulation by using the below command
 ```bash
 $ ./ninja-world-darwin -n 10 -i tests/input.txt -o tests/result.txt
 ```

+## Assumptions
+* There is no restriction in the number of otsutsukies deploying in a village.

+* If a village has more than one otsutsukies are in a village, then not only the otsutsukies are destroyed but also the village.

+* A village and the neighbouring village are connected bidirectionally.

+* The initial energy of an otsutsuki is 10,000 moves and can use one move in a day, after which it will die.